WESTINGHOUSE MODEL M-25 PHASED PLASMA RIFLE

 bottles for the containment of plasma reactions.
 This led directly to the

-advent and introduction of the first infantry-class high energy weapons.
+advent and introduction of the subsequent generations of compact, high energy weapons.

 The first truly portable